itz-dude/MangaGrid/README.md

 # **MangaGrid v0.1a**
 A manga-crawler site.

-*Still in early development state*, but it already search the latest update in 2 websites (Mangaschan and Kissmanga) (Other sources, such as Manganato, Mangahere and Mangavibe need to be better implemented to behave properly).
+*Still in early development state*, but it already search the latest update in 4 websites (Mangaschan, Kissmanga, MangaVibe and MangaToo) (Other sources, such as Manganato and Mangahere need to be better implemented to behave properly).

 # Want to test it?
 No problem.